 - The Outsiders by S.E.
 Hinton — This is the third big novel to define young adult literature as we know it today.
 This book changed young adult literature forever.
 For starters, it was written by a teenager.

 - The Wonder Years — an adolescent boy comes of age in 1960s America, an especially good setting for a coming-of-age series because that’s when America herself was going through some kind of ‘psychological growth’.

-- Mad Men — in this show a number of characters come of age.
-Peggy and Joan are the ‘secret protagonists’, set against Don Draper who will never change much.
+- Mad Men — in this American TV series a number of characters come of age.
+Peggy and Joan are the ‘secret main characters’, set against Don Draper who will never change much.